 Lateral extrusion of continental blocks during continent-continent collisional orogeny is a well-known process.
-However, vertical motion along confining these blocks remains poorly constrained.
+However, a vertical motion along confining these blocks remains poorly constrained.
 The Cenozoic Gaoligong strike-slip shear zone (GLSZ) is located in the southeast of the Eastern Himalayan Syntaxis (EHS) in western Yunnan, China, and separates the Baoshan block in the east from the Tengchong block in the west.
 The GLSZ plays a vital role in our understanding of the collision between the Indian and Eurasian plates.
-Along the GLSZ exposes large volumes of granitoids and granitic gneisses, which are composed of varying proportions of quartz, plagioclase, K-feldspar, biotite, hornblende, sphene, magnetite, apatite and zircon.
-Geothermobarometric calculations using hornblende-plagioclase thermometry and aluminumin hornblende barometry have been investigated on the granitoids and amphibolite rocks in the GLSZ.
-The undeformated granodiorite outside of the GLSZ were emplaced at average temperatures and pressures ranging between 643 and 729 °C and 4.0 to 5.8 kbar, respectively.
+Along the GLSZ are exposed large volumes of granitoids and granitic gneisses, which are composed of varying proportions of quartz, plagioclase, K-feldspar, biotite, hornblende, sphene, magnetite, apatite and zircon.
+Geothermobarometric calculations using hornblende-plagioclase thermometry and aluminum-in hornblende barometry have been made on the samples from granitoids and amphibolite rocks in the GLSZ.
+The undeformed granodiorite outside the GLSZ were emplaced at average temperatures and pressures ranging between 643 and 729 °C and 4.0 to 5.8 kbar, respectively.
 The average emplacement depth estimates for the investigated granitoids is constrained, therefore, at about 14 to 21 km.
 The strongly deformed granitic gneisses were emplaced and deformed at average temperatures and pressures ranging between 568 and 745 °C and 1.2 and 3.5 kbar, respectively.
 The average deformation depth estimates for the investigated granitoids are constrained at about 4.4-12.7 km.
-The U-Pb zircon and 39Ar-40Ar white mica dated of the deformed granitic mylnoites reveal that the Cenozoic strike-slip shearing occurred after 35 Ma, and continued until to 15 Ma.
-These results indicate that crustal rocks of GSZ have been exhumed at least 16 km during shearing at an approximate exhumation rate of 0.08 mm/year.
-This rate is in a similar order of magnitude as in other shear zones related to the same lateral extrusion process in Indochina.
+The U-Pb zircon and 39Ar-40Ar white mica data from the deformed granitic mylnoites revealed, that the Cenozoic strike-slip shearing occurred after 35 Ma, and continued until 15 Ma.
+These results indicate that crustal rocks of GLSZ have been exhumed at least 16 km during shearing at an approximate exhumation rate of 0.08 mm/year.
+This rate is in a similar order of a magnitude as in other shear zones related to the same lateral extrusion process in Indochina.

-1 State Key Laboratory of Geological Processes and Mineral Resources, Center for Global Tectonics and School of Earth Sciences, China University of Geosciences, Wuhan 430074, China
+1 State Key Laboratory of Geological Processes and Mineral Resources, Center for Global Tectonics and School of Earth Sciences, China University of Geosciences, Wuhan 430074, China; e-mail: yldong@cug.edu.cn

-2 Dept. Geography and Geology, University of Salzburg, Hellbrunnerstr.
+2 Department of Geography and Geology, University of Salzburg, Hellbrunnerstr.
 34, A-5020 Salzburg, Austria